Pacific Horizon Investment Trust PLC Acquires Own Shares - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-An announcement from Pacific Horizon Investment Trust PLC ( (GB:PHI) ) is now available.
+Pacific Horizon Investment Trust PLC ( (GB:PHI) ) has issued an update.

-Pacific Horizon Investment Trust PLC announced the purchase of 75,000 of its own ordinary shares at a price of 638.95p, which will be held in treasury.
-This transaction affects the total number of shares in issue, now standing at 86,094,167, and may impact shareholder calculations under the FCA’s Disclosure Guidance and Transparency Rules.
+Pacific Horizon Investment Trust PLC announced the purchase of 75,000 of its own ordinary shares at a price of 771.30p, which will be held in Treasury.
+This transaction affects the total number of shares in issue, now standing at 83,899,869, which shareholders can use as a denominator for regulatory calculations under the FCA’s Disclosure Guidance and Transparency Rules.

 Spark’s Take on GB:PHI Stock